thomashodgkinson1987/queue-macros/README.md

 DEFINE_QUEUE_FUNCTIONS(int, Int, int)
 ```

+## Development Environment

+This project is configured to keep build artefacts generated on the host separate from those generated inside the VS Code Dev Container.
+This is managed by the `BUILD_CONTEXT` environment variable, which, via `.vscode/settings.json`, directs CMake output to different subdirectories within the `build/` folder.

+*   **On the Host:** When launching VS Code from your local terminal, use the following command to ensure build files are placed in `build/host/`:
+    ```bash
+    BUILD_CONTEXT=host code .
+    ```

+*   **In the Dev Container:** When using the provided Dev Container (e.g., via "Reopen in Container"), the `BUILD_CONTEXT` variable is automatically set to `container` by the `devcontainer.json` configuration.
+Build files will be placed in `build/container/`.

 ## Building and Running Tests

 The project uses CMake and includes a test suite that can be enabled with a CMake option.